Small But Powerful!

 - Connect the fan’s connector to a 4-pin PWM header on the motherboard.

 Clearance and Compatibility

-We have installed this cooler on the AM5 platform (LGA1718 socket) using the ASRock B650E PG-ITX WIFI motherboard, as can be seen in the above picture.
+We have installed this cooler on the AM5 platform (LGA1718 socket) using the ASRock B650E PG-ITX WIFI motherboard.
 One thing Noctua is trying to achieve with this design is to provide better access to near-socket components after installing this cooler.